catprisbrey/BackPacker/README.md

 A channel packing application for 3D material image files

-BackPacker is a simple efficiency tool designed to simplify the workflow of game developers and 3D artists.
-This channel packing application streamlines the process of managing image map files, making it easy than to consolidate image files used for materials for game development and 3D projects.
+BackPacker is a simple tool designed to simplify the workflow and exploration of game developers and 3D artists.
+This channel packing application streamlines the process of merging mulitple image map channels into new image files, allowing you to pack and consolidate mulitple PBR image maps into fewer image files.

-With BackPacker, you can import various 3D image map files, such as albedo, roughness, metallic, and normal maps, and combine them into a single file acourding to your own requirements.
-You have the flexibility to assign specific red, green, blue, and alpha channels from these files to generate the consolidated output image.
-This optimized image file contains all the combined data, allowing you to efficiently describe materials within your projects with far fewer files.
+BackPacker allows you to import multiple 3D image map files, such as albedo, roughness, metallic, emission, ambient occulision, normal maps, etc. Select the channels you want to pack accourding to your own requirements.
+You have the flexibility to assign specific red, green, blue, and alpha channels from any of the files to generate the consolidated output image.
+This output image contains all the combined data from each color channel, allowing you to efficiently describe materials within your projects with fewer files.

-By condensing multiple channels into one output image, BackPacker helps you keep your projects slim and efficient.
-The output file can also be sized according to your project's requirements.
+Input files must be the same resolution, but output file resoltion can be selected, and scaled larger or smaller as needed.

 ![Screenshot](https://github.com/pemguin005/BackPacker/blob/main/Images/Backpacker-stillshot.png?raw=true)
-_Built in the Godot Game engine, and some icons may still reflect that_
+_Built in the Godot Game engine, some icons may still reflect that_

 ## Features